 Maryland Truck Idling Law

-Maryland caps idling at 5 consecutive minutes when a truck is not moving (Transportation 22-402(g)).
+Maryland caps idling at 5 consecutive minutes when a truck is not moving (Transportation 22-402(c)(3)).
 The exemption for running heat, AC, or auxiliary equipment on the vehicle effectively covers APUs and cold-weather use.
-Reported fines start around $50, with a higher schedule for repeats.
+The preset first-offense fine is about $70; repeats can be taken to court, where the penalty runs higher.

 Some figures on this page are flagged medium confidence.
 The limit and source are solid, but a specific fine or local detail should be confirmed with the state agency before you rely on it.